yilmaznaslan/yilmaznaslan/notes/architecture/database/databasePerformance.md

 1. Indexing:

 Make sure the right fields are indexed.
-Indexes dramatically speed up data retrieval but slow down data insertion, updating, and deletion.
+Indexes dramatically speed up data retrieval but slow down data **insertion**, **updating**, and **deletion**.
 Therefore, it's important to find the right balance.
 The fields used in WHERE, JOIN, ORDER BY, and GROUP BY clauses are usually good candidates for indexing.

 2. Query Optimization: